3geek14/Realms/Omnibus.md

 details:]{.new}

 * [The total number of items submitted in the past year]{.new}
-* [The number of non-actionable reports of behaviour submitted in the past year]{.new}
+* [The number of non-actionable reports of behavior submitted in the past year]{.new}
 * [The number of complaint forms submitted in the past year]{.new}
 * [The number of complaints that were actionable]{.new}